The ponytail palm or elephant’s foot (Beaucarnea recurvata) is a curious-looking specimen, but lovable with it.

 2. Limp, droopy leaves

-Like other houseplants, an underwatered ponytail palm will droop and wilt.
+Like other houseplants, an underwatered ponytail palm will develop droopy, wilting foliage and generally look a little sorry for itself.

-With their naturally recurved, cascading leaves the change won’t be as dramatic as some other plants, but you should spot the leaves hanging a little lower.
+With their naturally recurved, cascading leaves, the change won’t be as dramatic as some droopy plant displays.
+But if you know your plant well, you should spot the leaves are hanging a little lower than usual.

 3. Crispy brown leaf tips

 Browning foliage, starting at the tips, is a sure sign of underwatering.
-The leaf blades may also feel dry and crispy and curl at the edges.
+The leaf blades may also feel dry, crispy and papery to the touch and start to curl at the edges.

 4. Dry compost

-Do the finger test – push your finger into the compost.
+A simple one, but perhaps the most reliable indicator.
+Do the finger test – push your finger into your plant’s potting soil.
 Do the top 2-3 inches feel completely dry?

-If they do, now’s the time to give your plant a good drink.
-If it’s still moist, give it another week and check again.
+If so, now’s the time to give your plant a really thorough soak.
+If the top of the soil is still moist, give it another week and check again before watering.

 You might also like: How to revive a zebra plant that’s drooping.